10 Must-Visit Restaurants in Pampanga

 Another meal to try from the menu is Tamales Pampangueña.
 Chef Sau takes on a modern twist by adding annatto quail egg, and peanuts to fresh Coconut cream and ground rice flour.
 The traditional Kapampangan Tamales are steamed while wrapped in banana leaves.

-Other things to try are the Tsokolate Batirol Drinks from their Tsokolate delights menu, in-house smoothies and Salted Egg Bibingka Cheesecake.
-Tsokolate Batirol is made with Davao cacao beans.
+Other things to try are the Tsokolate Batirol Drinks from their Tsokolate delights menu, in-house smoothies, and Salted Egg Bibingka Cheesecake.
+The café’s Tsokolate Batirol is made with Davao cacao beans.

-The Café is at the ground floor of the building.
+The Café is on the ground floor of the building.

-Bâbo is a Kapampangan word.
-It means “above” - it’s located on top of the previous restaurants, and it’s *food concept is inspired by the traditional brought to a new light.
+Bâbo is also a Kapampangan word.
+It means “above” – it’s located on top of the previous restaurants, and its food concept is inspired by the traditional brought to a new light.

 Tom-Yung Goong shows the mastery and creativity of Chef Sau.
 The hot and sour soup with prawns and spices resembles the sinigang.
 Unlike other Tom Yum recipes, this one has a specific taste and less pungent.

-Leh-Leh’s interiors has handwritten menu and stainless steelware.
-It embodies the comfort of modern street dining experience.
+Leh-Leh’s interiors have a handwritten menu and stainless steel ware.
+It embodies the comfort of the modern street dining experience.